 Mahamrityunjay Mahadev temple is the oldest and the largest in the temple complex.
 It is also located in the center of the complex.
 You see it on your right as soon as you enter the temple complex.

 This is supposedly the first temple where Linga was first worshiped, starting a tradition of worshipping Shiva as a Linga.
 The priest will point out an eye like an incision on the stone lingam here.
 The Shivalinga at Mahamrityunjay Mahadev temple here is quite large with the Mahamrityunjay mantra written on the wall in bold letters.

 Archaeologists have found 25 inscriptions on the walls of this temple that date back to 7-10 CE.
-These inscriptions are in Sanskrit language and Brahmi script.
+These inscriptions are in the Sanskrit language and Brahmi script.
 On the Shikhara of the temple is a panel showing Lakulisha being worshiped by a royal couple.
 Above it are carved the three faces of Shiva.

 Pushti Devi Temple

 This temple is located towards the extreme right of the complex and just behind Mahamritunjay Mahadev temple.
-It is a relatively small temple with a long vestibule that has typically Himalayan roof of slanted slate slabs.
+It is a relatively small temple with a long vestibule that has typically a Himalayan roof of slanted slate slabs.
 It has an idol of the goddess who is also known as Pushti Bhagwati Maa.

 Dakshinukhi Hanuman Temple

-One of the temples has a life size Hanuman idol.
+One of the temples has a life-size Hanuman idol.
 To me, this idol looks relatively new, as the idol does not match the aesthetics of the rest of the temple.